African swine fever

 The virus survives for long periods under most environmental conditions and at a wide range of pH levels.
-It is not inactivated by freezing or thawing and is resistant to several most commercially available disinfectants.
+It is not inactivated by freezing or thawing and is resistant to several of the most commercially available disinfectants.
 Biting flies and ticks, can also aid spread to susceptible animals.

 For further information, see:

-Four simple steps pig owners can take are:
+Four simple steps pig owners can take: